Butterfield Awards in Medicine and Health

 - Project schedule

-- References by two professional referees (at least one from a different institution, and neither directly involved with the project)
+- References by two professional referees (both must be from different institutions to the project partners, and neither directly involved with the project)

 - Letter of confirmation or invitation from the project partner in UK/Japan